9/11 accused 'has information' on CIA pick

 Mr Mohammed was tortured by the CIA following his capture in 2003.

-Ms Haspel's nomination is facing opposition over her role at a secret CIA prison in Thailand where where detainees were waterboarded in 2002.
+Her nomination has faced opposition over her role at a secret CIA prison in Thailand where detainees were waterboarded in 2002.

+Ms Haspel told the Senate intelligence committee that under her leadership the agency would not restart a secret detention and interrogation programme under which suspects were tortured.

+She told committee members that, in retrospect, "it is clear... that CIA was not prepared to conduct a detention and interrogation programme".

+The hearing was briefly interrupted by a protester who was escorted out by police.

-The request by Mr Mohammed to supply information to the Senate intelligence committee has been submitted to army judge Col James Pohl, according to one of Mr Mohammed's lawyers, Lt Col Derek Poteet.
+The request by Mr Mohammed to supply information to the intelligence committee was submitted to army judge Col James Pohl, according to one of Mr Mohammed's lawyers, Lt Col Derek Poteet.

-The request includes an attachment called "Additional Facts, Law and Argument in Support" that includes the six paragraphs, the New York Times reported.
+The request includes an attachment called "Additional Facts, Law and Argument in Support", which includes the six paragraphs, the New York Times reported.
 Col Poteet said he was not able to describe the information.

 Khalid Sheikh Mohammed, who is of Pakistani origin but was born in Kuwait, was captured in Pakistan in 2003 and transferred to Guantanamo, in Cuba, in 2006.